 Netflix offers apps for everything from Roku to the original Nintendo Wii, but if you’re got a PC hooked up to your TV they’ve got nothing for you.
 Which is why I’m glad the Lifehacker team offers Flix Plus, which lets you customize Netflix and even use keyboard shortcuts to browse and play things.

 I’ve personally set up a remote with keyboard shortcuts, including the arrow keys and “Enter”.
 That’s enough for me to browse Netflix and find something to watch, all from the couch.

 We’ve mentioned before how this plugin is a way to avoid spoilers and watch random episodes, but it’s evolved a bit since then.
 Take a look if you haven’t already.

-Yahoo Video Guide (Android, iOS): Find Out What’s Streaming Where
+Yahoo Video Guide (Android, iOS): Find Out What’s Streaming Where [No Longer Available]